-Year-to-date, key contributors in our China strategies included Shanghai International Airport (SIA), China CYTS Tours, and Tsingtao Brewery.
+Year-to-date, key contributors in our China strategies included an airport operator, a domestic tours company, and a brewery.
 Although fundamentals had yet to improve in the second quarter, these companies benefited from the optimism surrounding city reopenings.
 They had also taken steps to optimise their operations such as improving cost controls, which should make them better positioned once sales rebound.

 We believe domestic travel still has room for growth, given China's expanding middle class.
-For example, SIA operates a natural monopoly in one of China's busiest travel hubs and should benefit from continued growth in passenger volumes.
-Covid has pushed back the immediate need to expand but in the longer term, SIA plans to add a third terminal and fifth runway.
+For example, the airport operator has a natural monopoly in one of China's busiest travel hubs and should benefit from continued growth in passenger volumes.
+Covid has pushed back the immediate need to expand but in the longer term, there are plans to add a third terminal and fifth runway.
 The company's track record shows it has been well run despite government ownership.

-We also saw strength in real estate and related companies such as China Resources Land (CR Land), Zhejiang Weixing New Building Materials and China Vanke, as government policies turned more supportive from last year's crackdown on overleveraged developers.
+We also saw strength in real estate and related companies as government policies turned more supportive from last year's crackdown on overleveraged developers.

-We believe CR Land, a top 10 developer and major mall operator in China, is well positioned to benefit from industry consolidation given its healthy balance sheet and strong portfolio of investments.
-One of CR Land's key strengths is its ability to acquire land through projects, which can be higher margin compared to land-bidding auctions.
+We believe one of our holdings, a top 10 developer and major mall operator in China, is well positioned to benefit from industry consolidation given its healthy balance sheet and strong portfolio of investments.
+One of the company's key strengths is its ability to acquire land through projects, which can be higher margin compared to land-bidding auctions.
 Its deep-rooted connections in Shenzhen and reputation in investment property operations are major advantages when competing for projects.

-Zhejiang Weixing is a leading manufacturer of drain pipes used in residential buildings, city water and gas supplies.
+We also own a leading manufacturer of drain pipes used in residential buildings, city water and gas supplies.
 The company has delivered a strong track record of growth, driven by the refurbishment market.
 More recently, the company has managed to raise selling prices, thus easing margin pressure from higher raw material costs.
 The management seems prudent about business development, which aligns with our focus on investing in companies with quality and sustainable growth.

-On the other hand, some of the biggest detractors in our China portfolios year-to-date included Midea Group, SF Holding and China Merchants Bank, but we continue to hold conviction in them.
+On the other hand, some of the biggest detractors in our China portfolios year-to-date included a household appliances company, an express delivery company and a bank, but we continue to hold conviction in them.

-With the recent price inflation in supply chains, investors have been concerned about rising cost pressures for Midea Group.
-Meanwhile, industry data showed weak retail demand for household appliances such as air conditioners, refrigerators and washing machines, due to the lockdowns in major Chinese cities.
+With the recent price inflation in supply chains, investors have been concerned about rising cost pressures for the household appliances company.
+Meanwhile, industry data showed weak retail demand for air conditioners, refrigerators and washing machines, due to the lockdowns in major Chinese cities.

 However, we maintain our conviction in the company's long-term prospects, as fundamentals have been resilient in the challenging operating environment and we think the market has not fully appreciated this.
 Valuations are attractive, with a 9% free cash flow yield and share buybacks from the company.
-Midea has been generating growth in revenue, profit and operating cash flow on the back of its strong franchise and efficient management.
-To further improve the quality of growth, Midea has adjusted its strategy by prioritising profitability and returns.
+The company has been generating growth in revenue, profit and operating cash flow on the back of its strong franchise and efficient management.
+To further improve the quality of growth, its strategy prioritises improving profitability and returns.
 At the same time, the company plans to develop new businesses such as heating, ventilation & air conditioning (HVAC), automation and auto components.

-Midea has a long track record of robust cash flow generation
+A long track record of robust cash flow generation